edubart/nelua-lang/docs/pages/tutorial.md

 Note that the compiler has generated a file called `helloworld.c`.
 This is your program translated to C source code.
-If you know how to read C then I encourage you to open it and have a look.
+If you know how to read C, I encourage you to open it and have a look.
-The compiler tries to generate efficient, compact, and readable C sources.
+The compiler tries to generate efficient, compact, and readable C code.

-After the C source file is generated, GCC is invoked to compile the C sources, and then the program is executed.
+After the C source file is generated, GCC is invoked to compile it, and then the program is executed.

 If your machine does not have GCC, you can use another C compiler with the flag `--cc`.